What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 4. Flexibility in work arrangements:

 Strategy: Offer flexible work arrangements that cater to individual preferences.
-Recognize the importance of work-life balance, providing options such as remote work or flexible hours to accommodate diverse needs.
+Recognize the importance of work-life balance, providing options such as remote/hybrid environment or flexible hours to accommodate diverse needs.

 5. Invest in professional development: